treeverse/lakeFS/docs/index.md

 This is tricky first and foremost because it often involves huge volumes of historical data.
 In addition, auditing requirements may necessitate keeping the old version of the data handy.

 lakeFS allows you to manage the reprocess on an isolated branch before merging to ensure the reprocessed data is exposed atomically.
-It also allows you to easily access via a commit’s ID the different versions of reprocessed data.
+It also allows you to easily access the different versions of reprocessed data, using a commit ID.

 #### Cross-collection consistency guarantees